liamzdenek/go-pthreads/README.md

 Cons:

+* Does not work at all under Windows (although this is untested)
 * Runs in a dedicated thread (most of the time; sometimes this is a pro)
 * Does not integrate with the go scheduler (as a consequence of the new thread)
 * Harder to debug (crashes in C code don't produce stack traces)